Jagadeesh-Kumar-With-Initial-As-S/bulk-email-tool-f-e/README.md

 # Brief

-Kindly add create oAuth credentials and update the relevant parameters to test
+Kindly update the relevant parameters to test.

 <hr/>